Monty/WhatsStreamingToday/USAGE.md

 should get saved as .xls or .ods files.
 Spreadsheets uploaded to Google Sheets won't depend on the local file being around.

 Shows in the spreadsheet are sorted by title.
-You can sort them in the order they are found on the web by using the **-u** switch or by sorting on the first column.
+For Acorn or MHz, you can sort them in the order they are found on the web by using the **-u** switch or by sorting on the first column.
 If you want to sort by a different column **_and_** you used the **-t** switch to add column totals and row counts you should either create a Named Range to sort on or delete the added rows.
 Otherwise those rows will wind up in the middle of your spreadsheet.

 #### To format the spreadsheets: